moin19-07/Space-Exploration-Metrics-Dashboard-2000---2025-/README.md

 ## 💡 Purpose

-The goal of this project is to apply data storytelling through visual analytics in Power BI.
-It explores the evolving landscape of global space missions and aims to provide insights for analysts, researchers, and enthusiasts.
+This project was created as a personal learning exercise to practice data analysis and visualization using Power BI.
+It is intended for educational and skill-building purposes only.
+**Please do not use this dashboard for research, decision-making, or any critical applications.**

 ---